windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/services/debugging.md

 Logger::log('flower', Logger::INFO, 'log text');
 ```

-The first argument is category & log file name, this will create a file at `logs/flower.log` with one line:
+The first argument is channel & log file name, this will create a file at `logs/flower-xxxx-xx-xx.log` with one line:

+> By default, Windwalker use monolog RotatingStreamHandler so all file will only save logs for one day.
+  And the max files number is 7, older log files will de deleted.

 ```
 ## logs/flower.log